treyhunner/treyhunner.github.com/source/_posts/2024-05-08-my-favorite-python-3-dot-13-feature.markdown

 ---
 layout: post
-title: "My favorite Python 3.13 feature"
+title: "The new REPL in Python 3.13"
 date: 2024-05-08 13:30:00 -0700
 comments: true
 categories: python